awantika10/Desgen/README.md

 - ### GirlScript Summer of Code 2021

 About
-GirlScript Summer of Code is the 3 month long Open Source program during summers conducted by GirlScript Foundation, started in 2018, with an aim to help beginners get started with Open Source Development while encouraging diversity.
+GirlScript Summer of Code is the 3 month-long Open Source program during summers conducted by GirlScript Foundation, started in 2018, intending to help beginners get started with Open Source Development while encouraging diversity.
 > **NOTE:** All the contributions to be counted under GSSOC should be made to the `gssoc` branch.
 > Please commit the designs and make a PR for each design.
 <div >